Lack of team cohesion is consistently quoted as one of the biggest reasons why so many startups fail.

 Clearly defining roles for every co-founder also means not having to second-guess each other all the time.
-While you should foster a healthy discussion on all company affairs, it’s important to appoint a single decision-maker for each individual domain.
-At the end of the day, you should trust each other to make necessary judgement calls when you have to, without having to worry about being scrutinized by your significant business other.
+While you should foster a healthy discussion on all company affairs, it’s important to appoint a single decision-maker for each domain.
+At the end of the day, you should trust each other to make necessary judgement calls when you have to, without having to worry about being scrutinised by your significant business other.

 Finally, if you’re not a techie and want a developer as co-founder, it’s still important to master at least the basics of coding.
-Educating yourself on your co-founder’s area of expertise not only helps you have an informed opinion on issues crucial to your company’s success, it can also be a vital step to hiring the person with the relevant know-how.
+Educating yourself on your co-founder’s area of expertise not only helps you have an informed opinion on issues crucial to your company’s success, but it can also be a vital step to hiring the person with the relevant know-how.

 3. Friends with benefits

 While having complementary skills is important, a co-founder should also be someone you feel comfortable spending countless days and sleepless nights working with.
 To that end, it’s no wonder, so many entrepreneurs choose to launch a startup with a close friend or two.
 But how viable of a business strategy is that really?